CamW/shrew-reconnect/README.md

 ##### Connecting
 Before connecting with shrew-reconnect you will first need to setup the connection in the Shrew Soft VPN Access Manager as you usually would.
+Please note, Shrew reconnect needs administrative privileges to run.
+It therefore will ask for admin credentials if the user you run it under is not an administrator.
+It will look for the .vpn file in the roaming folder of the used administrative user.
+If you elevate from a limited account, this won't be the current user.
+This can be confusing since Shrew does store it's .vpn in the current user.
+You need to either copy the .vpn to the administrative user, or (quite probably, but untested) do the configuration of Shrew elevated as well.

 Once you've opened shrew-reconnect.
 Type the name of the VPN you'd like to connect to as it appears in the Shrew Soft VPN Access Manager into the "Site Config Path" field.
 Type in your VPN username and password into the available fields.
 If you'd like these encrypted and saved for next time, click the "Encrypt..." checkbox.
 Click the connect button.